Armenian–Jewish relations: Comparisons

-The Armenians and the Jews have been often compared in both academic and non-academic literature since at least the early 20th century, often in the context of the Armenian genocide and the Holocaust, which along with the Cambodian genocide and the Rwandan genocide are considered among the most notorious genocides of the 20th century.
+The Armenians and the Jews have often been compared in both academic and non-academic literature since at least the early 20th century, often in the context of the Armenian genocide and the Holocaust, which along with the Cambodian genocide and the Rwandan genocide are considered the most notorious genocides of the 20th century.
 Historians, journalists, political experts have pointed out a number of similarities between the two ethnic groups: the wide dispersion around the world, the relatively small size, the former lack of statehood, the fact that both countries are largely surrounded by Muslim and mainly hostile countries, their influential lobby in the United States, their success in business and as model minorities, and even their success in chess.

 Charles William Wilson wrote in the 11th edition of Encyclopædia Britannica (1911):

 During her visit to Armenia in 2012, the Israeli Minister of Agriculture Orit Noked stated, "We are like each other with our history, character, with our small number of population and having communities abroad−."
+Nadav Tamir wrote that the "shared destiny of Jews and Armenians should have turned Israel and Armenia into allies, but the state of Israel has chosen a different path."